If you’ve found your way to this resource, then you’re probably interested in buying a road bike. Well, you’ve definitely come to the right place!

 Appropriately, the next two sections of this guide will look at different types of road bikes and the difference between road bikes and other popular types of bike.

 Now that we’ve defined what a road bike is, it’s important to explore the various different kinds of road bikes there are.
 Depending on which bike shop you go into, or which magazine you read, there will be different bikes that fall under the “road bike” umbrella.

 So, we’ve gathered together a comprehensive list of the different kinds of road bikes you’re likely to find, wherever you shop…

 Race bikes are also often referred to as “performance road bikes”.
 The best way to describe race bikes is to say that they take all of the features we discussed in the first section that constitute a standard road bike to the next level.

-Race bikes are designed to be a fast as possible, with less emphasis on comfort.
-Race bikes are for people who are looking for speed above anything else.
-They have been designed to minimise resistance as much as possible and have the following characteristics:
+Race bikes are designed to be a fast as possible, with less emphasis on comfort – they are for people who are looking for speed above anything else.
+Race bikes have been designed to minimise resistance as much as possible and have the following characteristics: